wizzdom/DCU-loop-Moodle-Wrapper/README.md

 # I get a warning from Google Play Protect, what should I do?
 I did not upload the app to Google beacause this app is not published to the Google Play Store.
 Your Android phone may recognize this and warn you.
-You  can ignore this,it just means the code of the app has not been reviewed by an emlopyee at Google.
+You can ignore this, it just means the code of the app has not been reviewed by an emlopyee at Google.

 If you do not trust me and understand Java and Android development, you can read the code and see what it does.
 Hint:
 Most of the interesting stuff happens [here](app/src/main/AndroidManifest.xml) and [here](app/src/main/java/de/jonasbernard/tudarmstadtmoodlewrapper/MainActivity.java).